Posted by Cody Woodbrey

 Top 15 Tips for Navigating a runDisney Event

 1. Expo – The expo will usually open the day before the first race event at about 10:00 am.
-Those who have bought the race retreat will be able to get into the expo an hour early.
 It runs for three days except for the marathon weekend where it runs for four days.
 Make note, the expo closes early on the last day of the expo.
 The Expo is where you will pick up your race bibs and shirts for the various races.
-It’s also a great place to buy event merchandise along with other race gear, energy supplements.
+It’s also a great place to buy event merchandise along with other race gear and energy supplements.

 - I would recommend getting to the expo sooner than later so you have the chance to buy any of the exclusive event merchandise.
 Many of the exclusive merchandise items will sell out within the first few hours of the expo opening up.